 If you plead or are found guilty of using offensive language, you could face a fine of up to $660 or up to 100 hours community service.

-If you plead or are found guilty of offensive conduct, you could be looking at a $660 fine and/or 3 months imprisonment.
+If you plead or are found guilty of offensive conduct, you will be looking at a maximum penalty of $660 fine and/or 3 months imprisonment.

 However, these are maximum penalties only.
 The magistrate will decide the appropriate penalty after considering all the facts and circumstances of your case.